code-distortion/adapt/README.md

     protected string $defaultConnection = 'mysql';

     /**
-     * Customise the database/s that are set up.
+     * Set up the database/s programmatically.
      *
      * You may set up more test-databases by calling:
      * $this->newBuilder(string $connection), and then altering its settings.
      *
+     * Each $builder object starts with the config + the property settings
+     * from this class.
+     *
-     * @param DatabaseBuilder $builder The initial $databaseBuilder - with the
+     * @param DatabaseBuilder $builder Used to create the first database.
-     *                                 default settings.
      * @return void
      */
     protected function databaseInit(DatabaseBuilder $builder): void